shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 A Substrate runtime is divided into separate logical components that are known as _runtime modules_.
 These modules will control some aspect of the on-chain logic managed by that blockchain.
 You can think of these modules like "plug-ins" for your system.
 As a Substrate developer, you are able to pick and choose the modules and functionality that you want to include in your chain.

 For example, there is a module called "Balances" that manages the currency of the chain.
 There are also a set of modules like "Collective", "Democracy", and "Elections" that handle decision making and governance for the chain.
-There is even a module called "Contracts" that can turn any Substrate based chain into a [smart contract](https://en.wikipedia.org/wiki/Smart_contract) platform.
+There is even a module called "Contracts" that can turn any Substrate-based chain into a [smart contract](https://en.wikipedia.org/wiki/Smart_contract) platform.
 These kinds of modules are provided to you automatically when you build on Substrate.

 However, you are not limited to only the modules provided by Substrate.
 In fact, developers can easily build their own runtime modules, either as independent logical components, or even directly interacting with other runtime modules to build more complicated logic.
 I believe that long term, the module system in Substrate will act much like an "app store", where users can simply pick and choose the functionality they want to include, and with minimal technical expertise, deploy a distributed blockchain network!